-- It helps with the production of some vitamins (B and K).
+- Helps with the production of some vitamins (B and K).

 - It helps us combat aggressions from other microorganisms, maintaining the wholeness of the intestinal mucosa.

-- It plays an important role in the immune system, performing a barrier effect.
+- Plays an important role in the immune system, performing a barrier effect.

 - A healthy and balanced gut microbiota is key to ensuring proper digestive functioning.

 Taking into account the major role gut microbiota plays in the normal functioning of the body and the different functions it accomplishes, experts nowadays consider it as an “organ”.